Marker pen: Highlighters

 Highlighters are a form of marker used to highlight and cover over existing writing while still leaving the writing readable.
 They are generally produced in neon colours to allow for colour coding, as well as attract buyers to them.
+As early as 1963, the American company Carter's Ink Company developed fluorescent felt-tip pens.
+Felt-tip pens with fluorescent ink were first developed and marketed in Germany in 1971 by Günter Schwanhäußer of Schwan-Stabilo.